-- Freshman Seminar meets for two hours from 10am-noon on M or T and from 11 am-noon on W or R to provide hands-on experiential learning on the first class meeting each week and reflection and writing in the second class meeting. - English 098 and 099 will not conflict with Math 098 and 099 but these will be offered in the morning. - Multiple sections of college Math, college English, TECH101 and IDST 101 will be scheduled so as to avoid undue conflicts across departments to allow maximum access to freshman students.
+- Freshman Seminar meets for two hours from 10am-noon on M and W . - English 098 and 099 will not conflict with Math 098 and 099 but these will be offered in the morning. - Multiple sections of college Math, college English, TECH101 and IDST 101 will be scheduled so as to avoid undue conflicts across departments to allow maximum access to freshman students..